Browse Principal Investigators

 • Berthold Hedwig Dr Berthold Hedwig

-I analyse acoustic communication in insects like crickets or grasshoppers which produce species-specific sounds for mate attraction.
+I analyse the neural mechanisms underlying acoustic communication in insects which use species-specific sounds for mate attraction.
 I use behavioural, neurophysiological and optical imaging techniques with the aim to understand: 1.
-The neural me...
+The neural mech...

 My primary interest concerns how we remember things.
 Specifically, I use the techniques of functional magnetic resonance imaging (fMRI) and electro- and magneto- encephalography (EEG/MEG) to examine brain activity as healthy volunteers try to reme...